How to Master DBT’s TIPP Skills EASILY

 Wrapping Up and My Experience With the TIPP Skill

 There you have it.
-I hope you’ve found this useful and valuable.
+I hope you’ve found this helpful and valuable.

 As I said before, practice makes perfect.

-The TIPP skill is one you can revisit time and again, but it’s best to practise it when you’re not distressed or dealing with difficult emotions.
+The TIPP skill can be revisited time and again, but it’s best to practise it when you’re not distressed or dealing with difficult emotions.

 Even if you don’t do all parts of the skill one after the other, even try one of them.